 One of the hurdles that photographers face when registering their copyright is determining whether the work is published or unpublished.
 This may sound like a straightforward question, but when you look at the last time the definition of ‘published’ was updated, you’ll be surprised to find out it hasn’t changed since the Copyright Act was first enacted in 1976.
 This definition predates the internet as well as the age of social media.

-You make ask yourself, what is the point of all this?
-Publication is important because unintended consequences may arise if you need to file a copyright infringement lawsuit in the future.
-Published works are given a grace period of three months for the copyright registration to be filed and will permit you to seek statutory damages and attorneys' fees if the infringement occurred after the work was published.
-For an unpublished work, you will only be able to recover statutory damages and attorneys' fees if the registration date is prior to the date of the infringement.
-Consequently, on average, published works will likely qualify for statutory damages and attorneys' fees over unpublished works.
+You might be wondering why publication matters.
+The reason is that if you ever need to take legal action for copyright infringement in the future, there could be unintended consequences if your work is not properly classified as published or unpublished.
+Published works are given a three-month grace period for registering their copyright, and this enables you to seek statutory damages and attorneys' fees if the infringement occurred after the work was published.
+In contrast, for an unpublished work, you can only recover statutory damages and attorneys' fees if the registration date precedes the infringement date.
+As a result, published works are generally more likely to qualify for statutory damages and attorneys' fees compared to unpublished works.

 If you want to learn about copyright laws and safeguarding your work, check out the resources provided by PPA to increase your knowledge and awareness.
 Start educating yourself today and get the support you need.